solgenomics/sgn/features/gbrowse2/conf/README.txt

+Important directories in here are:

+templates/
-templates/     - configuration templates
+  configuration Mason templates

+rendered_conf/
-rendered_conf/ - configuration files rendered from templates/, generated at server startup
+  configuration files rendered from templates/, generated at server startup